 Craig A. Stockmeier, PhD - Core DirectorCPN Principal Investigator Director, Administrative Core, CPN Director, Postmortem Brain Core, CPN Director, Division of Neurobiology &Human Behavior Professor of Psychiatry and Human Behavior, UMMC Guyton Building, Room G137Phone: (601) 984-5898; fax: (601) 984-5899 E-mail: firstname.lastname@example.org

 Gouri Mahajan, B.S., MBBS – Imaging Core Manager Department of Psychiatry and Human Behavior Guyton Building, Room G131 Phone: (601) 984-6676; fax: (601) 984-5899 Email: email@example.com

-Core personnel (CWRU)
+Core Collaborators, (CWRU)

 Despite the benefits of modern brain imaging in living patients and the numerous animal models of psychiatric illness, there will always be a significant need for the analysis of actual brain tissue postmortem.
-Studies on postmortem tissues can zero in on individual neurons and their helper cells, neuroglia, to assess cellular anatomic features, protein expression and interactions with processes from other individual nerve cells revealing information not attainable from living patients or animal models.
+Studies on postmortem tissues can zero in on individual neurons and their helper cells, neuroglia to assess cellular anatomic features, protein expression and interactions with processes from other individual nerve cells revealing information not attainable from living patients or animal models.

 2500 North State Street